Aayusha2055/sheenycare/_posts/2020-09-26-vitamin-c-benefits-for-skin.md

 There are studies of Vitamin C with higher concerntration of upto 30% and have been used in the study of animal, maximum absorbtion was found with a 20% Vitamin C solution.

 # Benefits of using Vitamin C Serum.
-Now that we've known that Vitamin C a highly beneficial antioxidant ingredient, it has plenty of other properties that helps both the skin and the body and deserves a permanent place in your skin care cabinets.
+Now that we've known that Vitamin C is a highly beneficial antioxidant ingredient, it has plenty of other properties that helps both the skin and the body and deserves a permanent place in your skin care cabinets.
 Lets talk in depth about all the goodness of Vitamin C.

 # 1. It suits all skin type:
 Vitamin C is known to improve several skin issues but it is not limited to a skin type.
 Most people can easily use topical Vitamin C for a prolonged period of time, without having faced any reactions on the skin.